ordercloud-api/oc-accelerator/README.md

 1. Create a Security Profile with `ApiClientAdmin`, `BuyerAdmin`, `BuyerUserAdmin`, `CatalogAdmin`, `WebhookAdmin`, and `IntegrationEventAdmin1`.
 1. Assign that Security Profile to the Admin User you created.
 1. In the API Client you created in step 1, update the API Client to set the Admin User you created as the Default Context User.
-1. Populate `ocFunctionsClientId`, `ocFunctionsClientSecret`, `ocApiUrl`, `ocHashKey` in your appSettings.json file. `ocHashKey` is a value you define on your own, and will be used when creating a Webhook and the OrderCheckout Integration Event.
+1. Populate `ocFunctionsClientId` (from step 1), `ocFunctionsClientSecret` (also from step 1), `ocApiUrl ` (found in the portal in the context of a marketplace, under "Base URL"), `ocHashKey` in your appSettings.json file. `ocHashKey` is a value you define on your own, and will be used when creating a Webhook and the OrderCheckout Integration Event.
 This value should be kept secret, and is used to verify requests to your application come from OrderCloud.
 Read more about verifying requests [here](https://ordercloud.io/knowledge-base/using-webhooks#verifying-the-webhook-request).
 Optional: The infrastructure seeding tool will create API Clients representing your Storefront and Admin applications.
 However, if you already have an established marketplace and wish to use existing API Clients for your Storefront and/or Admin applications, add them to the appSettings.json as `ocStorefrontClientId` and/or `ocAdminClientId`.

 Create a Subscription, and a Resource Group within that Subscription in Azure portal